kint-php/kint/contrib.md

 * Call the renderer's `preRender` method and echo the output
 * For each variable you want to dump
     * Pass it into the parser
-    * Pass the parser's output object to the renderer and echo the output
+    * Pass the parser's output value to the renderer and echo the output
 * Call the renderers `postRender` method and echo the output

 Some of the generic options are handled by `Kint\Utils`, and information about the call site is handled by `Kint\CallFinder`.
 The facade that ties it all together